Day 5: 14 Days To A New Bathroom

 Podcast: Download (Duration: 09:46 — 17.87 MB)

-- Making space the most important thing to consider when selecting hand basins
+- The most important thing to consider when selecting hand basins

 - How having double basins can add a wow factor to your bathroom

-- Making sure you have your mirrors in their most useful place near the hand basins
+- Mirrors in their most useful place near the hand basins

 Sign up for The Reno Library here